-The legal responsibilities and duties of the local board of health established in lowa Code, and implemented through lowa Administrative Code.
-Duties are directed by lowa Code Chapter 137 and lowa Administrative Code 641.77, but these are not the only areas of code and administrative code that describes responsibilities and duties of the local board of health.
-It also has to abide by lowa Code Chapter 80 and 22 and open record guidelines.
-Local boards of health also responsible for requirements of lowa Code 351 "- Dogs and Other Animals", lowa Administrative Code 21 - Chapter 61 "Dead Animal Disposal" and lowa Administrative Code 567 - Chapter 68 "Commercial Septic Tank Cleaners."
+The legal responsibilities and duties of the local board of health established in Iowa Code, and implemented through Iowa Administrative Code.
+Duties are directed by Iowa Code Chapter 137 and Iowa Administrative Code 641.77, but these are not the only areas of code and administrative code that describes responsibilities and duties of the local board of health.
+It also has to abide by Iowa Code Chapter 80 and 22 and open record guidelines.
+Local boards of health also responsible for requirements of Iowa Code 351 "- Dogs and Other Animals", Iowa Administrative Code 21 - Chapter 61 "Dead Animal Disposal" and Iowa Administrative Code 567 - Chapter 68 "Commercial Septic Tank Cleaners."